meltano/meltano/docs/src/docs/contributing.md

 ## Merge Requests

 :::tip Searching for something to work on?
-Start off by looking at our [~"Accepting Merge Requests"][Accepting Merge Requests] label.
+Start off by looking at our [~"Accepting Merge Requests"][accepting merge requests] label.

 Keep in mind that this is only a suggestion: all improvements are welcome.
 :::